Board Service FAQ

 By policy, the TAGT Leadership Development Committee (LDC) is charged with the task of thoroughly reviewing all applications and determining a slate of nominees which reflect geographic diversity and a range of experience and background based on a needs assessment.
 The LDC shall prepare a slate of nominees for Officers, Designated, and At-Large Board Members and present that slate to the voting members within seven working days.
 If no office or position is contested by self-declared individuals, at the close of the posted time, the election will be deemed closed.
 The nominated slate will be accepted as duly elected by consensus of the voting members if no office or position is contested.

 What if I am nominated, but not selected?

 There is always next year!
 And there are committee positions available as well as other volunteer opportunities.

-What do board volunteers get in return for their service?
+What benefits do board volunteers receive in return for their service?

 Previous TAGT Board members have attested to the tremendous value of board service, reporting significant professional and personal benefits, including the opportunity to meet, work with and learn from industry leaders; the chance to share their own knowledge, expertise and training with others; professional recognition that elevates their stature within the education community at large; valuable work experience that opens the door to new career opportunities; and relationships with new friends and life-long mentors.